BuilderIO/partytown/README.md

 Partytown runs 3rd-party scripts in a web worker to free up resources for your app on the main thread.

 - Relocate resource intensive scripts to into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
+- Main thread performance is, without question, more important than web worker thread performance
-- Throttle 3rd-party code by using one `requestAnimationFrame()` per DOM operation, reducing jank
+- Throttle 3rd-party code and isolate their long-running tasks within the worker thread
-- Sandbox and ability to restrict specific browser APIs
+- Sandbox scripts and have the ability to restrict their usage of specific browser APIs
 - Debug what 3rd-party scripts are calling into
 - Web worker DOM implementation within `3kb`
-- Main thread performance is, without question, more important than web worker thread performance

 > If you're looking to instead run _your_ app within a web worker, then we recommend the [WorkerDom](https://github.com/ampproject/worker-dom) project.